DevVenturex/DevVenturex/README.md

 # Hi there 👋

 I'm **Sebastian** — a passionate learner and developer who enjoys building projects and exploring new tech.
+Currently I'm doing an apprenticeship as a Software Developer in Germany.

 ### 🌱 What I'm learning
 - Software Development